 Conference Lead Generation

-Event marketing is quickly growing to become a preferred lead generation tactic for marketers around the world.
+Event marketing is quickly growing to become a preferred local lead generation tactic for marketers around the world.
 In fact, 68% of B2B marketers say that live events generate the most leads.

 How Xeikon Used Conference Lead Generation

 Xeikon is a digital printing company that operates as an original equipment manufacturer for a number of other businesses.

 In this case study from Marketing Sherpa, we’re told that a major industry event each year is the business’s key local lead generation opportunity.
 In order to maximize the ROI from this conference, Xeikon decided to combine all of its direct mail, email, and teleprospecting activities before and after the trade show.

 Aditya Dwivdei is the Senior Marketing Manager for Xeikon, and he explained: